jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Very often you may uncover that the reality is far less consistent and far more context depended than in the general examples.
+Very often you may discover that the reality is far less consistent and far more context-depended then in the general examples.
 The findings are more interesting and inspiring as well:

  <div class="example">